 Ethos and Aims

-For over sixty years, Bedstone College has prepared young people to enter the outside world with well-developed personal skills, self-confidence and the finest academic qualifications within their scope.
+For 70 years, Bedstone College has prepared young people to enter the outside world with well-developed personal skills, self-confidence and the finest academic qualifications within their scope.
 Bedstone was one of the first independent schools to become fully co-educational and the friendly family atmosphere that successful co-education creates within a smaller school is immediately obvious to any visitor.
 We pride ourselves that children don’t get lost at Bedstone; it is a place in which every child really does matter.

 Our mission is to build confidence in every one of our students so that they can be the best that they can be.
 We do this by encouraging them to try new things, to be respectful of the achievements of others and allowing them to have a sense of pride in themselves and their school community.

 Our goal is to prepare them for the world beyond school.

 We aim for all of our leavers to be:

 (a) Curious: so they are willing to explore concepts and ideas that are currently beyond their horizons